2009年GCT英语模拟试题练习03

 Directions:

 In this part there are 10 incomplete sentences, each with four suggested answers.
 Choose the one you think is the best answer.
-Mark your choice on the Answer Sheet by drawing with a pencil a short bar across the corresponding letter in the brackets
+Mark your choice on the Answer Sheet by drawing with a pencil a short bar across the corresponding letter in the brackets.

 1. What _________ the doctor most was that he could not find the cause of the disease.